mariusmihasan/3DP-Jmol/README.md

 **3DP-Jmol** is currently under development and new features are added.
 Although we expect things to run smoothly, your experience may vary.

 **Brief instructions**
-1. Download and install JMol (https://jmol.sourceforge.net/), an open-source Java viewer for chemical structures in 3D;
+1. Download and unzip JMol (https://jmol.sourceforge.net/), an open-source Java viewer for chemical structures in 3D;
 2. Access the GitHub for  3DP-Jmol and under Assets download the  Source code (zip) file;
 3. Unzip it and open the  3DP-JMol.v.xxxxx file with your prefered text editor;
 4. Edit the first lines of the files as indicated to select your molecule of interest.
 Read carefully and only edit the line indicated.
-5. Open the previously installed  Jmolaplication and navigate in the menu to File>Console….
+5. Open the previously unzipped  Jmol application and navigate in the menu to File>Console….
 A new window entitled Console will open;
 6. Copy the entire content of the text file edited in step 4 and paste it in the Console window using the Ctrl-V  keyboard combination (or Cmd+V for Mac);
 7. Wait patiently until JMol generates your printable file.
 This should be signaled by the appearance of a text similar to:
        OK 20527284 Stl /Users/mariusmihasan/test.stl